Spain’s Busquets retires from international soccer - WHIZ News

 Busquets captained Spain at the World Cup in Qatar.
 He was one of three Spain players to miss a penalty in a surprising shootout loss against Morocco in the round of 16.

-The Barcelona defensive midfielder was the only remaining member of Spain’s world champion team from South Africa who was still playing for his country.
+It marks the end of an era for Spain, as the Barcelona defensive midfielder was the only remaining member of the world champion team from South Africa who was still playing for his country.

+The lanky Busquets was a key part of the successes of Barcelona and Spain when he lined up for both club and country beside Andrés Iniesta and Xavi Hernández.

+Busquets always stood out as a player who did not fit the mold.
+Neither fast nor a scoring threat, he proved indispensable for all his coaches thanks to his passing skills in tight spaces, his long legs that hemmed in opponents, and his uncanny ability to maintain possession under pressure.
+Those qualities made him an integral part of the “tiki-taka” passing game practiced by Spain and Barcelona.

 AP World Cup coverage: https://apnews.com/hub/world-cup and https://twitter.com/AP_Sports